mciocchi/atomic_d6/README.md

 - +.1 from his enchanted monocle (Pip Bonus)

 ```
-Feat Bonus = 4 + 1 - 1 = 4
+Kaelion's Active Feat Bonus = 4 + 1 - 1 + .1 = 4.1

-Passive Feat Bonus = ceil((4 × 0.66) + (0.1 × 0.33))
-Passive Feat Bonus = ceil(2.64 + 0.033)
-Passive Feat Bonus = ceil(2.67)
-Passive Feat Bonus = 3
+Passive Feat Bonus = 3 (two successes for every three dice, +1 if there's a remainder of 1 or more)
 ```

-Kaelion’s Passive Notice is 3 successes.
-If brigands try to ambush him, the GM compares their Stealth roll to this score without warning the player.
+If brigands try to ambush him, the GM compares their Stealth roll to Kaelion's Passive Notice without warning him.

----

-### Summary

-- Passive Feats should not replace active rolling.
-- They are required for hidden, environmental, or unconscious events.
-- They maintain statistical parity with Active Feats.
-- They keep the story flowing when the players cannot roll.

----
+As always, the GM may rule that characters incur additional Maluses due to being ambushed unaware.

 Floor for Defensive Feats
 -------------------------------